Local Public Health Act annual reporting

 Please contact us for help with LPH Act annual reporting.

-Contact database for community health boards: CHS administrators are responsible for maintaining the information in the Community Health Board Contact Database in PPMRS.
+Contact database for community health boards: CHS administrators are responsible for maintaining their contact information.

 Accountability requirements for the Local Public Health Act: There are two components to compliance: statutory requirements, and performance-related accountability requirements.

 Monitoring and revising your community health improvement plan (CHIP): A CHIP is a living document that a community health board routinely reviews, monitors, and updates based on progress, changing needs, and priorities.

 Environmental Health Continuous Improvement Board (EHCIB): The EHCIB was chartered by LPHA and MDH to fundamentally advance Minnesota’s state-local partnership in environmental health.

 Title V MCH Block Grant: The MDH Community & Family Health Division maintains information for Minnesota's Title V Maternal and Child Health Block Grant, and will communicate with local public health leadership directly about Title V reporting.